stewis/GoogleLaravel/readme.md

 This will insert 5 fake resturants with 1 to 3 addresses and create the spatial data for these.

 Please note coordinates data is only created when the address model is created or updated.
 The observer is not triggered when adding directly into the database.

+# Admin Interface

+You can add your own locations using the backend interface located at /backend